pklaus/universal_usbtmc/README.md

 This backend has no external dependencies and works on all operating systems.

+#### `python_vxi11`

+This backend connects to your instrument via VXI-11.
+This is not USBTMC in a way but the interface with SCPI commands is usually the same.

+Uses the Python library [python-vxi11][].

+To connect using the *python_vxi11* backend, run:

+    usbtmc-shell --backend python_vxi11 192.168.0.21
+    # or
+    usbtmc-shell --backend python_vxi11 TCPIP::192.168.0.21::INSTR

+To use this backend, install python-vxi:

+    pip install python-vxi11

+The backend should work on all operating systems.

 #### `pyserial`

 This backend uses [PySerial][] to connect to your device via RS232.